How to make an app in 2022

 - Will you monetize your app?

 - For your app to be successful, you should design it in such a way that your user requires fewer efforts to understand and use the app.
 It increases their interest in your app.
-An app that is difficult for users to
+An application that is difficult for users to understand reduces their interest.
+Be guided by the 3-click rule (suggests that users should be able to find any information on a website using no more than three mouse clicks).
+Don't strictly follow that rule, just keep the idea of how to design app's navigation.

 2. Choose the right technology for your business

 - Native apps:

 - From the 500 apps available in the App Store when it launched 10 years ago to the almost 2 million available today and a further 2.4 million offered by the Play Store, apps are now part of our everyday lives.

 - Native apps account for over 80% of all mobile traffic

 - Native technologies for iOS and Android have always been at the forefront of mobile development.
 This is due to the fact that this method offers reliable and high-performance products that can access a wide variety of native APIs and features available on smartphones or tablets.
-Besides, to create an app with native coding means that you will be creating independent outputs for each specific operating system, which will help deliver a refined interface for different devices.
+Besides, to make an app with native coding means that you will be creating independent outputs for each specific operating system, which will help deliver a refined interface for different devices.

 - Progressive Web Apps:

 - PWA doesn’t require download and adapt to mobile, tablets, and desktop.

 - Benefit from SEO and are indexed on search engines